Sahil-o-0/Tkinter-Codes/README.md

 # Tkinter-Codes

-You can learn about tkinter from here, as its a basic problems of tkinter wo interact with button
+You can learn about Tkinter from here, as its basic problems of tkinter to interact with the buttons